-During the month of December, the rural carrier shall not be required to affix stamps to letter mail and greeting cards placed in a rural box for collection.
+During the month of December, rural carriers shall not be required to affix stamps to letter mail and greeting cards placed in rural boxes for collection.
 During the remainder of the year, every effort should be made to urge rural customers to affix stamps to letter mail.
-The rural carrier shall not be required to affix stamps to more than a reasonable number of pieces of letter-size mail from a box.
+Rural carriers shall not be required to affix stamps to more than a reasonable number of pieces of letter-size mail from a box.